kevinlibuit/staphB_ToolKit/workflows/tredegar/README.md

 `````

 A `mash_species.csv` file will also be generated and written within the `mash_output` directory.
-This file consists of the species predictions made by MASH.
+This file consists of the top species predictions made by MASH.

 The final Tredegar report will be written to a `reports` subdirectory within the `<output_dir>`.

-### Releases
+### Version History

-<b>Current release: v2.1 September 04, 2019</b>
+<b>Current version: v2.1 September 04, 2019</b>

 Updates in v2.1
 1. Written into the StaPH-B ToolKit